RuneLtd/hugr/README.md

 ### Agent Workflow Framework

-Define agent pipelines for any task.
+Define workers for any task.
 Wire in any LLM provider.
-Chain autonomous agents together into workflows that get things done.
+Chain autonomous workers together into workflows that get things done.

 **One install.
 One config.
 Your agents are live.**